andrew-ma/netplan/README.md

 # Netplan
-Script to create a new VLAN interface using `nmcli`
+Script to create a VLAN interface on a Linux system using `nmcli`

 > Printing the commands (`--print-only`) works on both Windows and Linux

 > Running the commands (without `--print-only`) only works on Linux

 ## Installation